BettercareHealth/bettercare/mmh/mmh-6-resources.md

 Merci

-## 2. Termination of Pregnancy Services
+## 2. Termination of Pregnancy (TOP) Services

 Certain public health facilities should be able to perform terminations of pregnancy free of charge.
 These services are less available in rural areas.

 The Marie Stopes Clinics also do terminations.
 They are an international organisation offering services in sexual and reproductive health.
 They have 14 centres around South Africa and practise under World Health Organisation clinical guidelines.
 Terminations are subsidised and are much cheaper than having it done in a private clinic.
 The cost of the abortions depends on how far the pregnancy has progressed and also on where the clinic is situated.
-Further details can be found on: www.mariestopes.org.za or their toll-free number 080011 7785.
+Further details can be found on: www.mariestopes.org.za or their toll-free number 0800 11 77 85.

 ## 3. Adoption Services

-The National Department of Social Development is responsible for Child Protection services in South Africa.
-Social Workers are trained to assist with adoptions.
+The National Department of Social Development is responsible for child protection services in South Africa.
+Social workers are trained to assist with adoptions.
 There are many adoption agencies in the country.

 ### 3-1	What is the process for adoption?